 Nuclear power is re-emerging as a viable way to meet new demand for electricity with the added benefit of no air emissions—including no carbon dioxide.
-Southern Company is pursuing the addition of new nuclear units to meet growing demand for electricity by 2017.
+Southern Company, through its subsidiary Georgia Power, is pursuing the addition of new nuclear units to meet growing demand for electricity.
 The two new units under construction are at Plant Vogtle in Burke County, Georgia.
 Latest on new units »

 In February 2010, the U.S. Department of Energy offered Georgia Power a conditional commitment for loan guarantees for the construction of the units.
-President Obama and Secretary Chu announced the commitment for the loan guarantees as a catalyst to accelerate the construction of new nuclear plants and other clean energy sources while adding jobs and aiding the economy.
-The additions of Units 3 and 4 are expected to produce approximately 5,000 jobs during construction and an additional 800 permanent jobs once the units begin operation.
+President Obama announced the commitment for the loan guarantees as a catalyst to accelerate the construction of new nuclear plants and other clean energy sources while adding jobs and aiding the economy.
+The loan was finalized in February 2014 as Energy Secretary Dr. Ernest Moniz announced that Georgia Power has secured approximately $3.46 billion in loan guarantees from the Department of Energy toward the construction of Plant Vogtle units 3 and 4.
+The nuclear loan guarantees are expected to provide Georgia Power customers approximately $225 million to $250 million of present-value benefits.

 Along with Georgia Power's portion of the two 1,100-megawatt reactors, the remaining ownership is split among Oglethorpe Power Corporation, the Municipal Electric Authority of Georgia (MEAG Power) and Dalton Utilities.
-Georgia Power's share is currently projected at approximately $4.8 billion, plus approximately $2 billion of financing costs to be collected during construction.
+Georgia Power's share is currently projected at approximately $4.8 billion.

 Light-water Westinghouse AP1000 technology was submitted for the new units.
 More than 30 new nuclear plants are under construction in 12 countries around the world—almost all using light-water reactor technology.
 The AP1000 has received design certification from the NRC.
 It's safe, more efficient and simpler than current models.
 More about the AP1000 »